Overview || Qualifying exam || Comprehensive exam || Dissertation defense

 - The vote on the MS thesis defense is independent of the vote on the QE exam.
 Therefore, the examining committee has the right to vote to fail one while passing the other.

-Before taking the qualifying exam (both standard and MS thesis defense), the graduate student should complete the QE report form.
-Upon completion of the QE, the student must have the necessary form signed by the faculty committee members and submit it to the department office.
+Before taking the qualifying exam (both standard and MS thesis defense), the graduate student should submit the BME exam request form to the Graduate Program Coordinator.
+The Qualifying Exam Form will be completed on the students behalf.
+The committee chair will obtain the students folder from the main BME office prior to the exam.
+Upon completion of the QE, the committee chair will obtain signatures from faculty committee members and submit it to the department office.
 Relevant forms may be downloaded from the BME Graduate Program Forms and Documents

 (back to top)

 The Ph.D.
 Comprehensive Exam (CE) is the second of three exams that graduate students in Biomedical Engineering will have to pass toward obtaining their Ph.D. degree.
 The CE exam, administered by the candidate’s examining committee will evaluate the candidate’s proposed Ph.D. dissertation project plan.
 Ph.D. candidates who have passed their qualifying exam typically take their CE at the end of the year three or early during year four of their graduate studies.
 The CE includes the submission of a report and an oral examination.
 According to Graduate College policy, the comprehensive exam must be satisfactorily completed not later than the session prior to the session of graduation.

 Role of research mentor: The candidate’s research mentor will chair the examining committee.
 Unlike in the qualifying exam, it is expected that the candidate’s research mentor will work with and assist in preparing him/her for the comprehensive exam.